CloudBoost/developers/en/query/basicqueries.md

 When CloudObjects are related by the Relation or List of Relations data type and you query those CloudObject from the database,.
 By default, the data of related CloudObject will not return in the results.

-For example, If a Student table has a column called courses which is a relation to Course table then,
+For example, if a Student table has a column called courses which is a relation to Course table then,

 If you query students and get the course property,